 Die Oog is an important urban evening roost site for sacred ibis, cattle egrets and reed cormorants.
-Residents of Die Oog include yellow-billed duck, moorhens, dabchicks, coots, Egyptian geese, spotted thick-knees (dikkops), cape weavers, fiscal shrike, helmeted guinea fowl, hadeda ibis, Karoo Prinia and pintailed whydah.
+Residents of Die Oog include yellow-billed ducks, moorhens, dabchicks, coots, egyptian geese, spotted thick-knees (dikkops), cape weavers, fiscal shrikes, helmeted guinea fowls, hadeda ibis, karoo prinias and pintailed whydahs.
 Frequent visitors include the black sparrow hawk, grey heron and little egret.

 Weaver Birds in Die Oog

 The majority of birds here are the dominant cape weaver but there are also southern masked weavers nesting here.
 A lot of research is being done on the weaver birds and it’s been found that even though it may seem like it, the females do not destroy the nests built by males.
 Rather, females lay their eggs in their favoured nest and males destroy nests that have not attracted a female.
 Building these nests takes time to perfect and as the weaver bird becomes more experienced the nests become smaller and tighter.

 Here is a 15 minute presentation by Dr. Oschadleus about the Cape Weaver (2017)

 Dr. H. Dieter Oschadleus is the bird ringing co-ordinator at SAFRING and has a PhD on The Moult Patterns in Southern African Weavers.
 Dieter is an associate at the Animal Demography Unit, Department of Biological Sciences, University of Cape Town.
 He is also an Honorary Research Fellow, School of Life Sciences, University of KwaZulu-Natal

 Cape Weavers and Hadedas breeding at Die Oog